cert-manager/website/content/docs/configuration/issuers.md

 If you've created an issuer which you'd like to share, [raise a Pull Request](https://github.com/cert-manager/website/pulls) to have it added here!

-## Building New External Issuers

-If you're interested in building a new external issuer, check the [development documentation](../contributing/external-issuers.md).

 ## Issuer Tier system

 The cert-manager project has a tier system for issuers.
 This is to help users